 In summary, while equality of opportunity ensures that everyone has the same chances to succeed, equality of outcome goes further by aiming to achieve similar end results for everyone, thereby addressing any residual inequalities that persist even with equal opportunities.

-Understanding the distinction between these two concepts is crucial in health and social care, as care workers must strive to provide not only equitable opportunities but also consider the outcomes of those they support, ensuring that interventions truly make a difference in the lives of service users.
+Understanding the distinction between these two concepts is important in health and social care, as care workers must strive to provide not only equitable opportunities but also consider the outcomes of those they support, ensuring that interventions truly make a difference in the lives of service users.